sandialabs/SpecUtils/bindings/python/README.md

 ```

 ## Windows build instructions
 Assumes you already compiled boost with Python support.
-See XXXX on how to do this.
+The script `get-boost.ps1` will help you with this.

 Run these powershell scripts to build SpecUtils with python bindings and install the bindings into your python environment.
 Tested with python 3.11.